RHEL / Fedora / CentOS yum localinstall <path_to_package> # Ubuntu / Debian apt install ./<path_to_package>

-The client can be installed through your system's package manager with the appropriate package, or as a pre-compiled binary.
+The dashboard can be installed through your system's package manager with the appropriate package, or as a pre-compiled binary.
 Both are available from YetiCloud.

 To install from a package, simply install the package as you would any other package: